khanturr/Ten-Nights-of-Dreams/README.md

-# Automaton of Eerie Dreams
+# Ten Nights of Dreams

 This project delves into the eerie and dream-like qualities of **Natsume Sōseki’s _Ten Nights of Dreams_** through the lens of machine learning and AI-driven visual composition.
 Using embeddings derived from text, we create a dynamic representation of the unsettling yet poetic atmosphere of Sōseki's work.